JulianKemmerer/PipelineC/docs/pypeline_guide.md

 "`make_fifo` Simulation Model" section for the exact contract, and `src/tests/pypeline_tests/inst/stream_fifo_test.py`.

+**There is no flush, no occupancy count and no rollback.** `make_fifo` is a black-box wrapper over `src/vhdl/pipelinec_fifo_fwft.vhd` that exposes push and pop and nothing else — no write-pointer rewind, no "how full is it", no clear input — and there is no RAM/ROM primitive in this library to build an alternative on.
+Two consequences worth designing around:

+* **A reset cannot clear a FIFO; it can only drain one.** The only way to empty an instance is to clock its contents out, so a design whose reset must leave its buffers empty has to force the read enable high for the duration (`data_ready |= rst`) and **hold reset for at least the FIFO's depth in cycles** — at 125 MHz a 16K-deep FIFO needs ~131 µs.
+A reset shorter than that leaves the buffer partly full, which is usually worse than not resetting at all.
+Export the number (`RST_MIN_HOLD_CYCLES = depth + slack`) rather than leaving it implicit.
+* **"Drop this packet" is built from two FIFOs plus a counter, not from a rewind.** A store-and-forward design that needs to discard a partially-written packet keeps the payload in one FIFO and one descriptor per completed packet in a second, then pops a descriptor and moves exactly that many beats — downstream if accepted, into the bit bucket if not.
+Observably identical to a rollback, at the cost of spending read bandwidth to discard. `examples/pypeline/dsp/pdw/pulse_extract.py`'s `packet_store` is a worked example.

 **See also:** [Streams: `stream_t`](#streams-stream_t) ·
 [Skid Buffers: `make_skid_buffer`](#skid-buffers-make_skid_buffer) ·
 [Pipelined Stream Wrappers: `make_stream_pipeline`](#pipelined-stream-wrappers-make_stream_pipeline) ·